-We are developing a pipeline of product candidates using our proprietary XpressCFTM Platform.
+We are developing a pipeline of product candidates using our proprietary XpressCF [®] Platform.
 We believe that product candidates identified with our product discovery platform may offer an improved therapeutic approach by taking advantage of precision design and rapid empirical optimization, thereby reducing the dose-limiting toxic effects associated with existing products.
-However, the scientific research that forms the basis of our efforts to develop product candidates based on our XpressCFTM Platform is ongoing.
-Further, the scientific evidence to support the feasibility of developing therapeutic treatments based on our XpressCFTM Platform is both preliminary and limited.
+However, the scientific research that forms the basis of our efforts to develop product candidates based on our XpressCF[®] Platform is ongoing.
+Further, the scientific evidence to support the feasibility of developing therapeutic treatments based on our XpressCF[®] Platform is both preliminary and limited.

-To date, we have tested our first clinical stage product candidates, STRO-001 and STRO-002, in a limited number of clinical trial patients.
-We may ultimately discover that our XpressCFTM Platform and any product candidates resulting therefrom do not possess certain properties required for therapeutic effectiveness.
-XpressCFTM product candidates may also be unable to remain stable in the human body for the period of time required for the drug to reach the target tissue or they may trigger immune responses that inhibit the ability of the product candidate to reach the target tissue or that cause adverse side effects in humans.
-We currently have only limited data, and no conclusive evidence, to suggest that we can introduce these necessary properties into these product candidates derived from our XpressCFTM Platform.
+To date, we have tested our first clinical stage product candidates, STRO-001 and STRO-002, and our partner BMS has tested CC-99712 in a limited number of clinical trial patients.
+We may ultimately discover that our XpressCF[®] Platform and any product candidates resulting therefrom do not possess certain properties required for therapeutic effectiveness.
+XpressCF[®] product candidates may also be unable to remain stable in the human body for the period of time required for the drug to reach the target tissue or they may trigger immune responses that inhibit the ability of the product candidate to reach the target tissue or that cause adverse side effects in humans.
+We currently have only limited data, and no conclusive evidence, to suggest that we can introduce these necessary properties into these product candidates derived from our XpressCF[®] Platform.
 We may spend substantial funds attempting to introduce these properties and may never succeed in doing so.
-In addition, product candidates based on our XpressCFTM Platform may demonstrate different chemical and pharmacological properties in patients than they do in laboratory studies.
-Although our XpressCFTM Platform and certain product candidates have produced successful results in animal studies, they may not demonstrate the same chemical and pharmacological properties in humans and may interact with human biological systems in unforeseen, ineffective or harmful ways.
-In our STRO-001 Phase 1 trial, while STRO-001 was generally well tolerated based on data from the clinical trial through May 14, 2019, serious adverse events which could possibly be related to drug treatment included two thromboembolic events.
-The thromboembolic events were in patients with very bulky disease and other pre-existing factors for thrombosis and the trial protocol was amended to screen for, and treat, pre-existing thromboembolism/thrombotic events.
-If product candidates based on our XpressCFTM Platform are unable to demonstrate sufficient safety and efficacy data to obtain marketing approval, we may never succeed in developing
+In addition, product candidates based on our XpressCF[®] Platform and certain product candidates have produced successful results in animal studies, they may not demonstrate the same chemical and pharmacological properties in humans and may interact with human biological systems in unforeseen, ineffective or harmful ways.
+Further, in our oncology clinical trials to date, we have used achievement of stable disease as evidence for tumor control by our product candidates; however, the FDA does not qualify stable disease as an objective response for FDA approval.